fansalon/TEspeX/README.md

   --version             show the version number and exit
 ```

-The parameters are exactly the same of TEspeX.py script except for 2 new parameters:
+The parameters are exactly the same of TEspeX.py script except for 3 parameters:
 * --script: it requires the path to TEspeX.py script
+* --q the name of the SLURM queue to be used for the TEspeX job
 * --job: it requires the number of jobs you want to run at the same time.
 This depends on the settings of your system.
-If you can run 40 jobs at the same time and you have 80 fq/fq.gz written in the txt file given as input to ```--sample``` the wrapper_slurm.py script will:
+If you can run 40 jobs at the same time and you set ```--job 40``` and you have 80 fq/fq.gz written in the txt file given as input to ```--sample``` the wrapper_slurm.py script will:
     * subset the ```--sample``` file in 40 sub-files containing 2 (80/40) fq/fq.gz each (named: sample0, sample1, .., sample40)
     * create 40 folders (named: 0, 1, .., 40)
     * launch 40 different jobs (named: job_0, job_1, .., job_40)